-Your contact with Pfeiffer University Personal Development and Counseling Services is confidential and is not part of your academic record.
-The center operates within professional guidelines and both federal and state laws which protect the privacy of your records.
-Copies of the Counseling Services Confidentiality Statement are available at our offices.
+Your contact with the Pfeiffer University Counseling & Wellness Center is confidential and is not part of your academic record.
+The center operates within federal and state laws and professional guidelines, which protect the privacy of your records.

 Mental Health Crises / Parental Notification